People Meeting

 Planning & engagement

-A seven-member planning group is working together from mid-January to mid-March 2026 to draft a proposal for how the open data system will work.
+A seven-member planning group worked together from mid-January to mid-March 2026 to draft a proposal for how the open data system will work.
 They are seeking to inform a transition from research projects led by a few to a co-owned, distributed open data system that people trust or, said another way, that people feel invested in, contribute insights to and engage in testing of, and add data to and draw data from.
+The planning group is comprised of seven individuals representing the diverse types of interest holders in the open data system:

 • sectoral hubs – Sarah Miller from METIUS